manoss96/fluke/docs/source/user_guide/file_and_object_storage.rst

 ``set_metadata``, then ``transfer_to`` will actually go on to fetch any potentially existing metadata associated with the file so that it may assign them to the resulting file.
-This means that in the following example, any actual metadata associated with *file.txt* will actually be carried over from Amazon S3 to Azure despite the fact that ``load_metadata`` has not been invoked:
+This means that in the following example, any actual metadata associated with *file.txt* will actually be carried over from Amazon S3 to Azure Blob Storage despite the fact that they have not been loaded beforehand.

 .. code-block:: python